Alberta Transportation (Carrier Services Branch) is no longer accepting applications for the Third Party Auditor Certification Program.

 Carrier Services will continue to ensure the auditor training information available below remains current.
-Any safety consultant or carrier safety officer who wants to learn more about the ARC audit program is encouraged to read and use this information.
+Any safety consultant or carrier safety officer who wants to learn more about the Assessment of Regulatory Compliance (ARC) audit program is encouraged to read and use this information.

 At a minimum, the auditor certification program requires potential candidates to:

 - have a minimum grade 12 education or equivalent

 - have a minimum of 5 years work experience in the transportation field

 - have a good to excellent knowledge of applicable Alberta legislation before entering this auditor program

 - This knowledge can likely be obtained by:

 - having extensive involvement in the trucking and/or bussing industry at a management or transportation safety position

 - completing the transportation regulatory courses associated with the Commercial Vehicle Enforcement program offered at Lethbridge College

 - completing an equivalent course of study or work experience